Table of Contents

 Laser hair removal employs high-temperature lasers that emit low levels of radiation.
 The goal is to cause sufficient damage to hair follicles to significantly retard hair growth.
 Although the effects of laser therapy last longer than at-home hair removal methods such as shaving, the results are not permanent.
 Multiple treatments are required for permanent hair removal.

 Electrolysis vs Laser Hair Removal – Benefits of Laser Hair Removal

 Laser hair removal can be performed virtually anywhere on the face and body except the eye area.
 This makes the procedure flexible in its applications.
 Additionally, there is minimal to no recovery time involved.
 After each operation, regular activities can be resumed.

-Although new hairs may continue to develop, they will be more delicate and lighter in color than previously.
-This implies that regrowth will not appear as dense as previously.
-This treatment is most effective on those with a light complexion and dark hair but new technologies have allowed laser hair removal to be done on all skin types and colours.
+Although new hairs may continue to develop, they will be more delicate and lighter in colour than previously.
+This implies that regrowth will not appear as dense as it once.
+This treatment is most effective for those with a fair complexion and dark hair, but new technologies have allowed laser hair removal on all skin types and colours.

 Adverse consequences and Dangers of Laser Hair Removal

 Possible laser hair removal side effects include blistering